 Advisor: Jennifer S. Holmes, Department of Theatre and Communication Arts, Director, Los Angeles Integrated Arts Program

-With support from the Andrew W. Mellon Foundation, Whittier College has established the Mellon Fellowship Program, dedicated to increasing interdisciplinarity and connection to the arts through student research, internships and project opportunities for undergraduate juniors.
+With support from the Andrew W. Mellon Foundation, Whittier College has established the Mellon/L.A.
+Integrated Arts Programs Interdisciplinary Arts Fellowship, dedicated to increasing interdisciplinarity and connection to the arts through student research, internships and project opportunities for undergraduate juniors.
 These fellowships are available to all students who meet the selection criteria, and are awarded through the Center for Collaboration with the Arts.

 - Academic Promise

 - A well-written and complete application (including the Faculty Project Mentor Recommendation Form, submitted by the potential faculty mentor)